-With this growth, vehicle manufacturers have expanded their offerings, presenting buyers with different commercial and cargo van options including van chassis, sizes, engines, and drive trains.
+With all this consistent growth, it’s understandable that vehicle manufacturers have expanded their offerings, presenting buyers with different commercial and cargo van options including van chassis, height, engines, and drive trains.
 Manufacturers of commercial vehicle equipment have expanded their product lines as well, with equipment designed specifically for commercial cargo vans.

-There is, however, a better alternative, the VMAC UNDERHOOD40 Van Series Air Compressor.
+There is, however, a better alternative: the VMAC UNDERHOOD40 Van Series Air Compressor.
 The VMAC Van Series Air Compressor is the only air compressor specifically engineered for commercial vans.
-This desirable option frees up to 10 cubic feet in the van cargo area, reduces vehicle GVW by almost 300 lbs, eliminates common safety issues, and can produce up to 40 CFM at 100% duty cycle.
+This desirable option frees up to 10 cubic feet in the van cargo area, reduces vehicle GVW by almost 300 pounds, eliminates common safety issues, and can produce up to 40 CFM at 100% duty cycle.

 The VMAC UNDERHOOD40 – Van Series is a must-have for anyone who is looking to upfit their cargo van with an air compressor.
-For vehicle bodybuilders and upfitters, this air compressor is available for the Ford Transit, FCA Ram Promaster, GM Savana G Series and Express, and the Mercedes-Benz / Freightliner Sprinter.
+For vehicle bodybuilders and upfitters, this air compressor is available for the Ford Transit, Ford Transit Connect, GM Savana G Series and Express, and the Mercedes-Benz / Freightliner Sprinter.